 Accelerating Impacts of CGIAR Climate Research for Africa (AICCRA) supports millions of smallholder farmers across Africa to access and use proven innovations in climate information services and ‘climate-smart’ agriculture.

-With better access to technology and advisory services—linked to information about effective response measures—farmers can better anticipate climate-related events to take preventative action that helps their communities safeguard livelihoods and the environment.
+With better access to innovative technology and advisory services—linked to information about effective response measures—farmers are enabled to better anticipate climate events and take preventative action that helps their communities safeguard livelihoods and the environment.

-AICCRA is supported by a grant from the International Development Association (IDA) of the World Bank, which is used to enhance research and capacity-building activities of CGIAR centers and initiatives, as well as their African partners.
+AICCRA is led by the Alliance Bioversity International - CIAT (a CGIAR research center) and is supported by a grant from the International Development Association (IDA) of the World Bank Group, which is the part of the World Bank that helps the world’s poorest countries.
+The IDA grant is used to enhance research and capacity-building activities led by CGIAR and national or regional African partners in IDA eligible countries.